A Differentiable Relaxation of Graph Segmentation and Alignment for AMR Parsing: Introduction

-Most previous work adopts a pipeline approach to handling the obstacle.
-They rely on a pre-learned aligner~\cite{pourdamghani-etal-2014-aligning} to produce the alignment, and apply a rule system to segment the AMR subgraph~\cite{Flanigan2014ADG,Werling2015RobustSG,Damonte2017AnIP,Ballesteros2017AMRPU,peng-etal-2015-synchronous,Artzi2015BroadcoverageCS,Groschwitz2018AMRDP}.
-Notably, ~\newcite{Lyu2018AMRPA} jointly optimize the parser and alignment in the context of a graph-based approach.
-Yet, rules, handling specific constructions, still need to be crafted to segment the graph.
-As more constructions are getting introduced to AMRs~\cite{bonial-etal-2018-abstract} and AMR sembanks in languages other than English are being developed~\cite{anchieta-pardo-2018-towards,migueles-abraira-etal-2018-annotating,song-etal-2020-construct}, getting rid of the rules and learning graph segmentation from scratch becomes a compelling problem to tackle.
+Most previous work adopts a pipeline approach to handling this obstacle.
+They rely on a pre-learned aligner~(e.g., \cite{pourdamghani-etal-2014-aligning}) to produce the alignment, and apply a rule system to segment the AMR subgraph~\cite{Flanigan2014ADG,Werling2015RobustSG,Damonte2017AnIP,Ballesteros2017AMRPU,peng-etal-2015-synchronous,Artzi2015BroadcoverageCS,Groschwitz2018AMRDP}.
+While ~\newcite{lyu-titov-2018-amr} jointly optimize the parser and the alignment model, the rules handling specific constructions still needed to be crafted to segment the graph.
+The segmentation rules are relatively complex --- e.g., the rules of \newcite{lyu-titov-2018-amr} targeted 40 different AMR subgraph types --- and language-dependent.
+AMR has never been intended to be used as an interlingua~\cite{Banarescu13abstractmeaning,damonte-18} and AMR banks for individual languages substantially diverge from English AMR.
+For example, Spanish AMR represents pronouns and ellipsis differently from the English one~\cite{migueles-abraira-etal-2018-annotating}.
+As new AMR sembanks in languages other than English are being developed~\cite{anchieta-pardo-2018-towards,song-etal-2020-construct}, domain-specific AMR extensions get developed \cite{bonn-etal-2020-spatial,bonial-etal-2020-dialogue}, and extra constructions are getting introduced to AMRs~\cite{bonial-etal-2018-abstract}, eliminating the need for rules while learning graph segmentation from scratch is becoming an important problem to solve.

-We propose to optimize a graph-based parser while treating alignment and graph segmentation as latent variables.
-A graph-based parser consists of two parts: concept identification and relation identification.
-The concept identification model generates the AMR nodes, and relation identification component decides on the labeled edges.
-During training, both components rely on latent alignment and segmentation which is being induced at the same time.
-Importantly, at test time, the parser simply tags the input with the subgraphs and predicts the relations, so there is no test-time over-head from using the latent-structure apparatus.
-An extra benefit of this approach, in contrast to encoder-decoder AMR models~\cite{Konstas2017NeuralAS,Noord2017NeuralSP,Cai2020AMRPV} is its transparency, as one can readily see which input token triggered each subgraph.
+We propose to optimize a graph-based parser that treats the alignment and graph segmentation as latent variables.
+The graph-based parser consists of two parts: concept identification and relation identification.
+The concept identification model generates the AMR nodes, and the relation identification component decides on the labeled edges.
+During training, both components rely on latent alignment and segmentation, which are being induced simultaneously.
+Importantly, at test time, the parser simply tags the input with the subgraphs and predicts the relations, so there is no test-time overhead from using the latent-structure apparatus.
+An extra benefit of this approach, in contrast to encoder-decoder AMR models~\cite{Konstas2017NeuralAS,Noord2017NeuralSP,Cai2020AMRPV} is its transparency, as one can readily see which input token triggers each subgraph.\footnote{The code is available at \url{https://github.com/ChunchuanLv/graph-parser}.}